The rising demand for pre-employment background checks in Singapore

 Pre-employment background checks are worth the wait.

-There’s no disputing that a background search takes time, but it’s not as lengthy as most think.
+There’s no disputing that a background checks take time, but it’s not as lengthy as most think.
 There are a lot of factors that go into the different kind of searches, but the extra week it takes to confirm that a CHRO does have their Masters in Human Resources from their stated university is worth the time when you consider the damage caused if their resume is false and the truth comes out.